ryanstout/question_to_sql/docker/readme.md

 # Docker Steps

 1. install.
 What are the base requirements for the image that we need?
 2. package.
 What are the language-specific packages that we need?
+Should only be rerun when dependencies change.
 3. build.
 Run any build commands that need to be executed each time we deploy.
 4. run.
 How do we run the server?